Table of contents

 Sending a payment link

-Need to accept a one-off card or custom payment?
-Send a payment link to your customers via email, text or social media.
-They simply click the link, enter their card details and complete the payment.
+For a one-off card or a custom payment, send a payment link by email, SMS or even social media.
+Customers click the link, enter their card details and complete the payment instantly.
+It’s a flexible setup for businesses that don’t need a full online store but still want fast payments.

 How to take credit card payments over the phone

-If you take orders, bookings or deposits over the phone, you can use a POS or virtual terminal to process payments remotely.
-These allow you to enter the card details and complete payments instantly.
+If you take orders, bookings or deposits by phone, you can process payments remotely using a POS system or a virtual terminal.
+These tools allow you to enter the customer’s card details manually and complete the payment instantly.
+Use secure processing tools to reduce fraud risk and protect customer data.

 Using POS in-store